stevenlimhw/RedisCore/README.md

 # RedisCore: Redis In Several Weekends (using Golang)

+## How to run
+1. Run `make` to start the rediscore server.
+2. On another terminal, run `redis-cli` (assuming you have installed it in your computer) to start the client (peer).
+3. Input the various rediscore commands on the `redis-cli` command line.

 ## Motivations

 This is a hobby project to learn more about Golang and concurrency.
 I am working on it during weekends and will be documenting the things I learned along the way.